pagnani/PlmDCA.jl/README.md

 Install
 -------

-To install just use the package manager and do a
+To install locally.
 ```
 (v1.?) pkg> add https://github.com/pagnani/PlmDCA
 ```
+The package is now registered and should soon appear in the General Registry.

 Overview
 --------